IT'S THE RIDICULOUSLY LOUD COMMERCIAL!!! READ IT NOW!!! BEFORE WE CHANGE OUR MINDS!!! WE'VE GONE CRAAAAZZZYYY!!!

 - Comedy Central seems to take pleasure in making their shows' audio faint, requiring viewers to adjust the volume louder than is normally necessary.
 But for some reason, the ads don't suffer from this aural handicap...

-- Now they've turned this Up to Eleven by featuring ads for their own shows containing loud, shrill shrieking.
+- Now they've exaggerated this by featuring ads for their own shows containing loud, shrill shrieking.

 - Also, The Comedy Network in Canada, including their show-streaming website.
 So, comedy TV equals loud commercials.